hugofloresgarcia/AudioCLIP/README.md

 # AudioCLIP
 ## Extending [CLIP](https://github.com/openai/CLIP) to Image, Text and Audio

+**NOTE**: this is just a fork of Andrey Guzhov's repo. https://github.com/AndreyGuzhov/AudioCLIP

 ![Overview of AudioCLIP](images/AudioCLIP-Structure.png)

 This repository contains implementation of the models described in the paper [arXiv:2106.13043](https://arxiv.org/abs/2106.13043).